Home

 Using unique soap molds can make soap making even more fun then it already is and going against the grain can also help distinguish your soaps from everyone else's.

-Some soap makers actually prefer the simplistic and predictable look of the classic soap bar, but molds for soap making don't necessarily have to be boring.
+Some soap makers actually prefer the simplistic and predictable look of the classic soap bar, but molds for soap making don't necessarily have to be basic.

 Are you the artsy and creative type?
 You may just like experimenting with different ways to shape your soap.
 This page gives you an overview of a few different types of unique soap molds and will hopefully spark some of your own original ideas.